nanoutils/nanoutils/docs/docs/methods.md

 ## `props`

-Returns `array` of values by spcified keys
+Returns `array` of values by specified keys

 ```js
 import { props } from 'nanoutils'